Code-Institute-Submissions/Destination-Donegal-Town/README.md

 1. Scroll down to the GitHub pages section, second last section
 1. Under Source, change on the drop-down menu from none to Master Branch
-1. The page will refresh and you must scroll down to the Github pages section again, a message will appear saying "Your site is published at https://gareth1980.github.io/Destination-Donegal-Town/
+1. The page will refresh and you must scroll down to the Github pages section again, a message will appear saying "Your site is published at <a target="_blank" href="https://gareth1980.github.io/Destination-Donegal-Town/">https://gareth1980.github.io/Destination-Donegal-Town/</a>

 <h2 id="ProjectLocally">To run this project locally</h2>
 Clone this project from GitHub following the steps below:

 1. Under the repository name, click "Clone or download" at the top right.
 1. Copy the clone URL for the repository.
 1. In your local IDE open your terminal and type: "git clone" , and paste the URL you copied in Step 2.